geraintpalmer/geraintpalmer.github.io/_posts/2019-11-05-coinage-entropy.md

 ![]({{site.baseurl}}/images/gringotts.png){: .center-image }

 This is interesting!
-Wizarding money require much more coins (so less efficient), and have a far lower availability than all three other currencies compared.
+Wizarding money requires much more coins (so less efficient), and has a far lower availability than all three other currencies compared.
 However it has substantially lower marginal entropies (although a relatively moderate join entropy, $$H(N, V) = 12.12$$).

 Why does wizarding money act to differently to the other coins?
 There is one major difference between wizarding money and the other three compared here: all denominations of wizarding money are multiples of the others.
 The other systems have at least one pair of denominations that are not multiples: dimes and quarters (10¢ and 25¢), 20c and 50c, and a number in old British money, e.g. florins and half crowns (24d and 30d).
 This may be one cause of a coinage' complexity.
+It could also be a clue if trying to identify between real and fictional currencies.

 ---